anedyaio/anedya-example-esp32/Arduino-IDE/esp-wifi/submitData/Industrial-energy-monitoring/mqtt/README.md

 1. Connect your device to a WiFi network.
 2. Upload this code to your device.
 3. Open the Serial Monitor to view the device's output.
-4. The device will connect to the WiFi network, generate the temperature and humidity data and start sending data to the Anedya.
+4. The device will connect to the WiFi network, generate the power and energy data and start sending data to the Anedya.

 ## Dependencies